Collected (Black 'n Blue album)

 Collected is a five disc Black 'N Blue box set, released in 2005, with 4 audio CDs and one DVD.
 This release contains the first four studio albums released by the hard rock/ glam metal band, Black 'n Blue.
 The DVD contains an entire live concert performed by Black 'n Blue, containing most of Black 'n Blue's hits, while also including a few songs that were never released on any Black 'n Blue disc.
-These include "Run Run", "Summer Heat", and "Rock n' Roll Animals", which later became "Knocking On Heaven's Door".
+These include "Run Run", "Summer Heat", and "Rock n' Roll Animals", which later became "Rockin On Heaven's Door".